sbergot/wandering-mushroom/content/2020-12-01-streamlining-hacking.md

 # How hacking fits in cyberpunk?

 - It is modern punk culture.
-Individual are fighting the symbols of the global system using their tools and their wits.
+Individuals are fighting the symbols of the global system using their tools and their wits.

 - It outlines the consequences of modern technologies.
 Now suddenly your email